Cortexea/sandbox-init-template/.openhands/microagents/repo.md

 # Decentralized Application (dApp) Starter Kit: Frontend + Blockchain

 ## Overview
 This repository provides a comprehensive starter kit for building decentralized applications (dApps).
-It integrates a modern frontend built with Vite, React, TypeScript, and Shadcn UI, with a Hardhat-based blockchain development environment.
+It integrates a plain JavaScript frontend with a Hardhat-based blockchain development environment.
 Use this as a foundation to develop and deploy your dApps.
-You may assume Node.js, npm (or bun, as `bun.lockb` is present for the frontend), Vite, and Hardhat are installed and configured.
+You may assume Node.js, npm, and Hardhat are installed and configured.

 ## Structure
 Your working directory is `/workspace/sandbox-init-template`.
 The key structure of this project is as follows: